xeylou/testade.xeylou.fr/content/posts/nagios-introduction/index.md

 ```
 > OK: Percent was 0.00 % | 'percent'=0.00%;20;40;

-Refer to the [ncpa documentation](https://www.nagios.org/ncpa/help.php) for other metrics to monitor.

-To add the hosts to the nagios web interface and start passively monitoring them: the nagios server requires `.cfg` configuration files.
+To add the hosts to the nagios web interface for passive monitoring: the Nagios Server requires their hosts `.cfg` configuration files.

 Starting by creating two directories to organise them: `windows-hosts` & `debian-hosts` (see [host configuration file](#hosts-configuration-files)).